 Human Development, Exceptionalities, Diversity, Literacy, and Methods Courses Offered at USM

 Many of the new specifications for educator certification through the Maine Department of Education require diversity, exceptionalities, and/or human development courses.
-We offer a number of those courses, along with literacy and methods courses at USM that will satisfy those requirements.
+We offer a number of those courses, along with literacy, special education, and methods courses at USM that will satisfy those requirements.

 Human Development, Exceptionalities, and Diversity Courses